 #6 – Skeletool

 Regardless of where you travel, it’s smart to pack a small multi-tool, like the Skeletool.
-It can be especially useful in third world destinations where you’ll be doing a lot of hiking, water activities, and general exploring.
+It can be especially useful backpacking in Vietnam and other adventurous destinations where you’ll be doing a lot of hiking, water activities, and general exploring.
 You never know when a small knife, bottle opener or scissors will come in handy!
 Each model has different tools, so choose one that suits your needs – you’ll be happy to have it on hand if/when you need it.

 #7 – Active Roots Microfiber Travel Towel